polyaxon/polyaxon/docs/concepts/tensorboards.md

 ```

 This will start tensorboard with the default options,
-if you which to start tensorboard with a different Tensorflow image, or custom resources,
+if you wish to start tensorboard with a different Tensorflow image, or custom resources,
 you need to create a polyaxonfile containing:

  * [version](/references/polyaxonfile-yaml-specification/version/)